Welcome To Maltby Street Market | July 2022

 It was the year that Downton Abbey first hit our screens.
 The iPad came out.
 Lady Gaga wore her meat dress.
 And everyone totally understood the ending of Lost…

-Better than all that, however – the beautiful feather in 2010’s cap – was the launch of Maltby Street Market in Bermondsey.
-And unlike Lady Gaga’s dress – which we can only assume hasn’t aged nearly so well – this culinary hotspot is flourishing.
-So if you’ve had your fill of the increasingly tourist-heavy (though still lovely) Borough Market – which is less than 10 minutes’ walk away – this is a very worthy alternative.
+Better than all that, however – the beautiful feather in 2010’s cap – was the launch of Maltby Street Market in Bermondsey, which has gone on to become of the best food markets in London.
+Yes, unlike Lady Gaga’s dress – which we can only assume hasn’t aged nearly so well – this culinary hotspot is flourishing….
+So if you’ve had your fill of the increasingly tourist-heavy (though obviously still lovely) Borough Market, which is less than 10 minutes’ walk away, Maltby Street is a very worthy alternative…

-It centres on the Ropewalk, a narrow thoroughfare with 19th-century railway arches on one side, brick buildings on the other, and a collection of world flags blowing in the wind above a charming combination of gazebo-covered food vendors and foodie outlets within the arches.
+Two excellent questions, and the answer to the first is “it’s located about a ten minute walk down the road from Tower Bridge – not far from London Bridge station – in a quiet little enclave just off Tower Bridge Road“.
+The market itself, which is surrounded by a couple of interesting little antique shops, centres on the Ropewalk, a narrow thoroughfare with 19th-century railway arches on one side, brick buildings on the other and a collection of world flags blowing in the wind above a charming combination of gazebo-covered food vendors and foodie outlets within the arches.

 The Ropewalk itself is named after a nearby ropewalk – alleys down which ropemakers would twist material into… something that escapes us just now – founded by Robert Rich.
 That’s the 18th-century Bermondsey eccentric Robert Rich, not the inventor of non-dairy whipped topping.
 But you already knew that.